 </TerrainBlueprint>

 Now I know what texture BIN my route is using.
 I want to copy that file (rename it as well) to my own asset folder.
-Then I can change the Provider and Product (and file name) in my RouteProperties.
+Then I can change the Provider and Product (and file name) in my RouteProperties.<TerrainBlueprint>

 <iBlueprintLibrary-cAbsoluteBlueprintID>